pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Here, neither classifier is obviously superior, so it doesn’t immediately guide you toward picking one.

-During development, your team will try a lot of ideas about algorithm architecture, model parameters, choice of features, etc. Having a ​ **single-number evaluation metric**​ such as accuracy allows you to sort all your models according to their performance on this metric, and quickly decide what is working best.
+During development, your team will try a lot of ideas about algorithm architecture, model parameters, choice of features, etc. Having a ​**single-number evaluation metric**​ such as accuracy allows you to sort all your models according to their performance on this metric, and quickly decide what is working best.

 If you really care about both Precision and Recall, I recommend using one of the standard ways to combine them into a single number.
 One could take the average of precision and recall, to end up with a single number.
 Alternatively, you can compute the **F1 score**, which is a modified way of computing their average, and works better than simply taking the mean.
-F1 score is the **harmonic mean** between Precision and Recall, and is calculated as 2/((1/Precision)+(1/Recall))
+F1 score is the **harmonic mean** between Precision and Recall, and is calculated as 2/((1/Precision)+(1/Recall)).

 <div align="center">
   <img src="Images/03.png">